magnarllc/backend-code-challenge/README.md

   feature/check/test/etc. that you would have liked to include if time was not a factor, clearly communicating _what you would have done_ is almost as good as having actually done it.

+* The provided solution will be evaluated by humans, so deviations from the specification will not result in automatic penalties.
+However, if you do need to deviate from the spec, please be sure to explain your reasoning for doing so.

 Good Luck!